 I work in reinforcement learning and artificial intelligence.
 I completed my MSc in Computing Science at the University of Alberta and was co-supervised by Adam White and Marlos Machado; and affliated with RLAI Lab and Alberta Machine Intelligence Institute (Amii).
-I am working on online agent state construction in Reinforcement Learning.
+My long term research goal is to define and understand the computational principles behind Intelligence.

 I have worked in several industry positions in machine learning.
 During my MSc, I interned at Huawei Research Edmonton, applying reinforcement learning to neural network operator fusion.
-Previously, I had worked with IBM Cloud as an ML Engineer and also collaborated with IBM Research over various research projects in representation learning.
+Previously, I had worked with IBM Cloud as an ML Engineer and also collaborated with IBM Research over various research projects in representation learning and Deep Learning.
 I’m also an avid coder, and have experience in deployment of several machine learning algorithms at scale in IBM and Kone.